OpenRock/OpenAM/opensso/qatest/README.txt

 ---------------------------------------------
-README file for executing QA test on OpenSSO
+README file for executing QA test on OpenAM
 ---------------------------------------------
 #
 # The contents of this file are subject to the terms